Rushmoor School - It's an education

 We take pride in the fact that Rushmoor is different from other schools, on visiting us you will see the ethos sets us apart.
 We have a family orientated learning environment that genuinely cares and focuses on each child's individual learning path.
 Fees are lower than you might expect, and our philosophy is we believe a good education is the right of all, therefore, there are no entrance exams.

-Our results are especially pleasing as we are a non-selective independent school.
+Our A level and GCSE results are especially pleasing as we are a non-selective independent school.

 As Principal my aim is to ensure that each child has reached their potential when they move on from Rushmoor and also to instil high moral standards in the pupils to allow them to become well-rounded individuals.
 Please contact Mrs Philippa Abruzzese to arrange a personal visit with me.
 I look forward to meeting you.